elvitegravir, cobicistat, emtricitabine, and tenofovir (Oral route)

 Precautions While Using elvitegravir, cobicistat, emtricitabine, and tenofovir

-Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take elvitegravir, cobicistat, emtricitabine, and tenofovir.
+Your doctor will want to check your or your child's progress at regular visits, especially during the first few weeks that you take elvitegravir, cobicistat, emtricitabine, and tenofovir.
 Blood and urine tests may be needed to check for any unwanted effects.

 The medicines in this combination tablet are also available as Atripla®, Complera®, Descovy®, Emtriva®, Genvoya®, Odefsey®, Truvada®, Tybost®, Viread®, or Vitekta®.
 Do not take the elvitegravir, cobicistat, emtricitabine, and tenofovir combination with any of these medicines.